askirmas/react-classnaming/README.md

 ## Objectives

+1. Use CSS classes as an ontology of front-end project for clean communication between developers and non-tech staff
-1. Make CSS classes to be explicit and predictable project layer
+2. Make CSS classes be an explicit and predictable informational layer
-2. Enforce declaration style programming
+3. Enforce declarative programming paradigm
-3. Enforce contract based development via TypeScript
+4. Enforce contract programming (via TypeScript)

+## Dev features

-4. Enforce single source of truth
+1. Enforce <u>single source of truth</u> of class appending – treat as TypeScript-driven dedupe
-5. Enforce class-conditions to be strictly `boolean`, not ~~`falsy|truthy`~~
+2. Require strict `boolean` for value of class condition
-6. Use IDE type hints as developers UX for faster issues resolving
+3. Use IDE type hints as developers' UX for faster issues resolving
-7. CSS-modules agnostic
+4. CSS-modules agnostic

 Use package like [`postcss-plugin-d-ts`](https://www.npmjs.com/package/postcss-plugin-d-ts) to prepare strict declaration of CSS

-## Installation and import
+## Installation and brief overview

 ```bash
 npm install --save react-classnaming